-Orthokeratology (ortho-k) or corneal reshaping therapy involves the use of special lenses to help patients see clearly during the day without wearing contacts or glasses.
+Orthokeratology or corneal reshaping therapy involves the use of special lenses to help patients see clearly during the day without wearing contacts or glasses.
 These lenses are worn overnight and reshape the front surface of the eye or the cornea.
-So, what’s involved with getting these special lenses for your child?

-When removing the lenses in the morning, you will need to use the special remover given by the optometrist.
+When removing the lenses in the morning, they will need to use the special remover given by the optometrist.
 Removing ortho-k lenses should be easy and painless.
-Usually, your doctor will meet with the patient the first morning after wearing the ortho-k lenses.
-They can help if your child is having difficulties with the remover and also assess how well the lenses worked for your childs
+Usually, your doctor will meet with you the first morning after wearing your ortho-k lenses.
+They can help if your child is having difficulties with the remover and also asses how well the lenses worked for child